ddhartma/Sparkify-Project/README.md

     - ***num_add_playlist***: Number of songs added to the playlist
     - ***num_add_friends***: Number of friends added

-- After the feature extraction procedure features had to be transformed to scaled Spark Vectors and the new dataframe was split into training and validation sets.
+- After feature extraction features had to be transformed to scaled Spark Vectors.
+Then the new dataframe was split into training and validation sets.
 Those actions were implemeted in the notebook function **prepare_model_dataframe** and included the following steps:
     - Convert numeric columns to Spark's vector type via **VectorAssembler**
     - Scale vectorized data via Spark's **MinMaxScaler**
     - Split dataframe into training and validation sets via **randomSplit**

 ## Modeling <a name="modeling"></a>
-- After features were succesfully extracted and prepared, the following models were used in order to predict **churn**
+- After features were succesfully extracted and prepared by vectorization, scaling and further cleaning, different Machine Learning models based on **Logistic Regression**, **Random Forest Classification** and **Gradient Boosting Trees** were trained and applied to the dataset with the aim to predict churn.
-    - Logistic Regression
-    - Random Forest Classifier
-    - Gradient Boosting Trees
-- The model was created by using Spark's Pipeline module and chaining input vectorization, minmax scaling and classification/regression.
+- Thereby, the model was created by using Spark's Pipeline module.
+Features were first vectorized, then scaled and than fit by classification or regression.
 - By using Spark's ParamGridBuilder different classifier/regression model hyperparameters were tuned, e.g. maximum number of iterations or number of trees.
 - Via Spark's CrossValidator the differnt pipeline estimators were evaluated.
 Thereby The number of folds was fixed to 3.